 Return on Investment of Manufacturing Equipment

-Purchasing new manufacturing equipment can be a huge capital expense and a tough decision to make, but there are ways to plan and ensure it’s a good financial decision.
-If it is a worthwhile purchase it will have a high Return on Investment (ROI) rate.
+Purchasing new manufacturing equipment can be a huge capital expense and a tough decision, but there are ways to plan and ensure it’s a good financial decision.
+If it is a worthwhile purchase, it will have a high Return on Investment (ROI) rate.
 ROI is a useful performance metric for evaluating overall savings or revenue increases due to a specific piece of equipment after all other costs have been accounted for.

-Before you can figure out the ROI of manufacturing equipment, you first need to calculate the Total Cost of Ownership (TCO).
-These are all the costs that come with operating and maintaining equipment, and should be done with both the old and potential new equipment.
+Before determining the ROI of manufacturing equipment, you must calculate the Total Cost of Ownership (TCO).
+These costs come with operating and maintaining equipment and should be done with both the old and potential new equipment.
 Factors to consider include maintenance and downtime, replacement parts, and how many employees are needed to operate the equipment.

-Now that you have this number of the TCO and what you can potentially be saving, and what increased production will do to revenue, you can calculate the ROI of the manufacturing equipment.
+Now that you have this number of the TCO, what can you save, and what will increased production do to revenue?
+You can calculate the ROI of the manufacturing equipment.

-The formula for ROI is Net Profit / Total Investment * 100 = ROI.
+The ROI formula is Net Profit / Total Investment * 100 = ROI.

-Once you have this figured out, you can determine what the ideal payback period would be, which helps to determine what is affordable.
-This is just the cost of the purchased equipment divided by the amount of profit it is creating.
+Once you have this figured out, you can determine the ideal payback period, which helps determine what is affordable.
+This is just the cost of the purchased equipment divided by the profit it creates.

 In the example above, this would be 200,000 / 50,000 = 4 years before the equipment has paid for itself and the company breaks even on the investment.
-All the years after that would be the company making pure profit off the equipment purchase.
+All the years after that, the company would profit from the equipment purchase.

 If you’re interested in new manufacturing equipment, contact a Carrier Vibrating Equipment representative and we can help you figure out the ROI and costs of replacing your equipment.